SLOW DOWN Winter Performance Festival is a cultural booster that will run between 15 until 18 December at the Amstelpark in Amsterdam Zuid.

 As creative individuals who belong to this hastened society, what we propose with Slow Down is to give a time alternative in the mode of an art practice being shared with Others.
 A committed winter attitude.

-Slow Down Winter Performance Festival has count with the support of:
+Slow Down Winter Performance Festival has counted with the support of:

 Stadsdeel Zuid Amsterdam